-How AVT is preparing to support Veterinary Nurses
+How AVT is supporting Veterinary Nurses

 These learning pathways will help veterinary practices upskill their teams and ensure compliance as the new recognition framework takes effect.